seonokkim/FracFormer/README.md

 # FracFormer: Semi-supervised Learning for Vertebrae and Fracture Classification on 3D Radiographs with Transformers

 This repository is the official implementation of FracFormer: Semi-supervised Learning for Vertebrae and Fracture Classification on 3D Radiographs with Transformers.
 Our framework applies transformer-based models to detect vertebrae fractures, incorporating a Vision Transformer for spine detection and a Swin Transformer for fracture identification.
 This approach leverages the strengths of transformers in medical imaging to advance vertebral and fracture classification accuracy on 3D radiographic data.
+The full thesis is available [here](https://dcollection.korea.ac.kr/srch/srchDetail/000000270509).

 ## Overview